ice-009/caravan-SOB-2025-POC/README.md

 - UTXO Visualizer: A D3.js-based treemap for visualizing clustering, address reuse, and dust.

-These tools form the core framework for exposing wallet health insights directly in the Caravan interface.

 ## 3. Looking Ahead — Enhancement Ideas
 - Once the foundation was in place, I explored ideas to make Caravan more transparent and user-friendly for both technical and non-technical users: